operatorequals/gitsign-action/README.md

 As (as of now) `gitsign verify` does only check if a commit signature exists, this would pass `git verify-commit <commit-id>` command (https://github.com/sigstore/gitsign/issues/104).
- Yet, This Github Action does validate that commit author and and email found in the `SigningCertificate` are the same string.
+ Yet, This Github Action does validate that the commit author email and the email found in the `SigningCertificate` are the same string.

 ### Pushes a Git commit with author email same with signing email `random091[...]74@gmail.com`